 PSYC 401.
 ADVANCED STATISTICS.
 An introduction to multivariate statistics by using computer statistical packages as applied to social science research including such topics as multiple regression, discriminant analysis, factor analysis, multivariate analysis of variance (MANOVA), path analysis, and other frequently used multivariate statistical techniques.
 Prerequisites: Psychology 101, 201 and 204.
+Alternate years, fall semester only, three hours.

 PSYC 404.
 ADVANCED RESEARCH METHODS.
 A study of advanced research methods, including an independent research project.
 An IRB proposal, data collection, and formal written and oral presentation of the study are required.
 This course meets the Writing Intensive (WI) and Speaking Intensive (SI) requirements for the psychology major.
 Prerequisites: Psychology 101, 201 and 204.
+Semester course, four hours.